hinczhang/GraduteThesis_Master/Papers/README.md

 The result shows that the MR and virtual landmarks are helpful for indoor spatial learning, and most volunteers give positive feedback to the application.
 ### Remark
 The paper gives reference to the experiment design related to spatial settings.
+## Wayfinding Behavior and Spatial Knowledge Acquisition: Are They the Same in Virtual Reality and in Real-World Environments?
+### Detail
+[Wayfinding Behavior and Spatial Knowledge Acquisition: Are They the Same in Virtual Reality and in Real-World Environments?](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/BingLiu/Wayfinding%20Behavior%20and%20Spatial%20Knowledge%20Acquisition_Are%20They%20the%20Same%20in%20Virtual%20Reality%20%20and%20in%20Real-World%20Environments.pdf), 《Annals of the American Association of Geographers》, 2021, SCI 2, JCR Q1, IF 3.982
+### Introduction
+Use eye-tracking to track the eye movement, in order to understand users' focus.
+The paper assumes that pedestrians in iVR would exhibit the same wayfinding behavior and obtain equivalent spatial knowledge compared with pedestrians in real environment.
+### Methods
+40 participants in iVR and 25 in RE, with a table to evaluate their performance.
+The iVR environment is carried by HMD.
+The participants need to draw the sketch and recall the focus process.
+After that, data process is required.
+Way-finding efficiency and effectiveness are measured.
+The paper use many metrics to quantify these concepts.
+### Result
+The result shows that the the efficiency is similar under two kind of situations.
+But iVR users show more active feedback to the sketching task...
+And some other comparisons. iVR users might have better performance on spatial learning under normalized situation.
+### Remark
+A new idea: eye-tracking.